wrpaape/red_black/README.md

                     const void *const key,
                     const size_t length);
 ```
-check if `key` is a member of a container
+check if `key` is a member of the container
 `find` returns `true` if `key` was found, `false` if it was not.

 **fetch**